 - K. Moshikaro “The Moral and Legal Foundations of Fair-labelling in our Criminal Law” (2018) South African Law Journal 2– forthcoming

-Conferences and Papers Presented
+Conferences & Presented Papers

 - K. Moshikaro “A Normative Defence of the Doctrine of Common Purpose and Joint Enterprise” presented at the “Crossing Boundaries?
 Public Duties and Private Law” Workshop Leicester Law School, 21 October 2016.